megan-wood/ecs162-project2/README.md

-hello this is our project for the GAME ARACDE
+hello this is our project for the GAME ARCADE

 based on some nostaligic games form the past for all ages, there are:
 - tictactoe (by prof posentt)